NanoClem/pg-vectorstore-boilerplate/README.md

 4. Verify that tables have been successfully created

-5. In your favortie SQL editor, run the following query :
+5. In your favorite SQL editor, run the following query :
 ```sql
 SELECT column_name, data_type
 FROM information_schema.columns